 Early detection and treatment of skin cancer—especially melanoma—leads to the best outcomes.
 Regular self-examination of the skin can find abnormalities that might be cancer.
 Be sure to include your scalp, ears and back.
-Report new or unusual spots or sores to your health care provider—a doctor or nurse can often distinguish between those that are benign or harmless and those that are malignant or cancerous.
+Report new or unusual spots or sores to your health care provider—a doctor or nurse can often distinguish between those that are benign, or harmless, and those that are malignant, or cancerous.

 The process of diagnosis starts with a physical exam and medical history, including family history and how long symptoms have been present.
 Your doctor will examine suspicious areas of the skin and may feel for enlarged lymph nodes.
 You may be referred to a dermatologist, or skin specialist, for further examination.
-A sample of abnormal tissue (a biopsy) may be removed to examine in a laboratory; small abnormalities may be removed completely.
+A sample of abnormal tissue (a biopsy) may be collected to examine in a laboratory; small abnormalities may be removed completely.

 How is skin cancer treated?

 Surgery: Small and localized skin cancers can often be surgically removed; this is known as resection.
-Depending on how large and deep the tumor is, it may be possible to remove it in a doctor’s office.
+Depending on how large and deep the tumor is, it may be possible to remove it at a doctor’s office.